Ruchita-Raghu/ruchita-raghu-portfolio/Teaching & Education/Microsoft TA & Athletic Tutor Roles.md

 Daniels College of Business/Athletics Department, University of Denver
 <br>
 ##### SUMMARY
-As a Microsoft TA at my university, I was responsible for teaching class sizes of about 30-40 students.
-Our Microsoft Certification program was deisgned to train first-year undergraduate students in basic uses of Excel, Word, PowerPoint, and Advanced Excel.
-My role encompassed instructing and lecturing in class - familiarize students with the tools, why applications behave a certain way, which formulas to use, where in the real world are they applied etc. I also helped grade student assignments, proctor certification exams, and mentor TAs in training.
+As a Microsoft TA at my university, I was responsible for teaching 2 to 3 classes with about 30 students each in one academic term.
+Our Microsoft Certification program is designed to train first-year undergraduate students in basic uses of Excel, Word, PowerPoint, and Advanced Excel.
+My role encompassed instructing and lecturing in class - familiarize students with the tools, why applications behave in a certain way, which formulas to use, where in the real world are they applied etc. I also helped grade student assignments, proctor certification exams, and mentor other TAs in training.
 This role developed my public speaking, communication, inter-personal, people management, critical thinking, and problem solving skills.

 As an Athletic Tutor, I was given several classes that I could tutor for.
 This was a very challenging role to be in because many students requested tutoring for tough classes, the ones in which even I may have been having difficulties.
-For exmaple, I had to teach a student concepts in multinational finance including foreign exchange, hedging, options, pricing, currency swaps, arbitrage etc. These topics are not my strength which is why if ask to teach them, I had to put several hours of prep.
+For exmaple, I had to teach a student concepts in multinational finance including foreign exchange, hedging, options, pricing, currency swaps, arbitrage etc. These topics are not my strength which is why if asked to teach them, I had to put several hours of prep.
 It challenged me to teach challenging concepts.
 This role developed my critical thinking skills even more as I came up with multiple methods of explanations.
 I had to learn the habits of being available, flexible, understanding, and patient.

 ##### METHODS OF TEACHING
 <i> Tutoring Practices & Challenges </i>
-<li> As I explain concepts to students, I had to be extremel careful and not give away answers for homework assignments. </li>
+<li> As I explain concepts to students, I had to be extremely careful and not give away answers for homework assignments. </li>
 <li> When I couldn't explain something, I made them read my notes or access online resources. </li>
 <li> Spend extensive time prepping, reading past notes, homework answers, online resources before the tutoring session to be prepared for questions. </li>
 <li> Devise easy ways of understanding concepts - create flowcharts, draw diagrams, write formulas, solve calculations on paper, visualize using Excel. </li>